Cottony cushion scale

 Last updated

-Cottony cushion scale produces distinctive pink, fluffy egg sacs on rhododendron and other plants in the Puget Sound, creating a very visible cottony appearance on stems and branches.
+Cottony cushion scale produces distinctive pink, fluffy egg sacs on rhododendron and other plants, creating a very visible cottony appearance on stems and branches.
 You will see the white to pink ovisacs particularly in spring and early summer.
 Scale insects feed on plant sap, weakening affected branches.
 Heavy infestations cause branch dieback and yellowing of foliage, though damage is typically less severe than with cottony maple scale on other hosts.

 Conserve vedalia beetles and parasitoid wasps for biological control; avoid broad-spectrum insecticides.
 Prune lightly infested twigs by hand.
 Spray insecticidal soap at crawler emergence in early summer.
 Maintain plant health through proper watering and pruning.